 Wise Sons takes great pride in making just about everything in-house, from the double-baked rye bread to the smoked pastrami.
 Their matzo ball soup may not be your Ma’s, but it’s made with love just the same.

-Open six days a week on 24th Street and every Tuesday at the Ferry Building, Wise Sons’ ongoing mission is to provide its customers with the best Jewish soul food in the country.
+Open five days a week on 24th Street and every Tuesday at the Ferry Building, Wise Sons’ ongoing mission is to provide its customers with the best Jewish soul food in the country.

-This summer, Wise Sons is proud to be opening a new location inside the Contemporary Jewish Museum.
+In July, Wise Sons was proud to open a new location inside the Contemporary Jewish Museum.
 Plans to open for dinner on 24th St are also in the works.
 Wise Sons considers each person who eats at the deli as part of its family.
 So come in, sit down and have a little nosh.
 You look hungry.